 - You want the fastest VPN option for Ubuntu

-- You need a VPN with a CLI app that includes advanced features
+- You need a VPN that includes lots of advanced features

 - You’re looking for a VPN that can reliably access streaming services